dawnkelly09/demo-wormhole-messaging/README.md

 This project demonstrates how to send and receive _cross-chain messages_ using the **Wormhole** protocol, specifically between Avalanche Fuji and Celo Alfajores TestNets.
 The repository includes automated scripts for deploying contracts and sending messages across these chains.

+For a complete tutorial on performing cross-chain messaging using Wormhole's Typescript SDK from scratch, please take a look at the [Wormhole Cross-Chain Contracts Tutorial](https://wormhole.com/docs/tutorials/messaging/cross-chain-contracts/).

 ### Features

  - Deploy smart contracts on Avalanche Fuji and Celo Alfajores TestNets